wgreunke/poems-expo/README.md

-This is the readme for Verse Hint

 # Welcome to VerseHint

+The best way to practice learning Spanish using poetry and instant translation.
-Discover the joy of language learning through poetry with VerseHint, the app that turns rhyming verses into an engaging way to build your language skills.
+Discover the joy of language learning through poetry with Verse Hint, the app that turns rhyming verses into an engaging way to build your language skills.

 ---